fastify/fastify-cli/README.md

   * generate      generate a new project
   * readme        generate a README.md for the plugin
   * version       the current fastify-cli version
+  * docs          starts an interactive terminal session to view the fastify docs for the fastify version installed. navigate with arrow keys
   * help          help about commands

 Launch 'fastify help [command]' to know more about the commands.